aorwall/evactor/example/README.md

 #### Regression analyser
 A [*Regression analyser*]() analyses events categorized by hashtag to find hashtags that grows with more than 100% under a 15 minutes period

 > "coefficient" is supposed to represent the regression coefficient.
 Maybe not totally scientifically correct, but this means that the number of events grows with more than [coefficient]*[no event] under the specified time frame.
-A coefficient with a negative value means that the number of arriving event is declining.
+A coefficient with a negative value indicates that the number of arriving event is declining.

 ```text
 twitter_hashtag_trend {